CISecurity/CCPA-Docs/docs/UsersGuide.md

----
-title: User's Guide
-summary: CIS-CAT Pro Assessor v4 User's Guide
+# CIS-CAT Pro Assessor CLI User's Guide #
-authors:
-	- B. Munyan
-	- L. Patsantaras
----

 ![](http://i.imgur.com/5yZfZi5.jpg)

-# CIS-CAT Pro Assessor CLI User's Guide #

 **NOTE: CIS-CAT Pro Assessor v4 is currently in BETA and this documentation will change as a result of ongoing testing and feedback.
 Until the official release of CIS-CAT Pro Assessor v4, please consider this document fluid.**